 The conclusion reached in each step of the study is based on an immense range of inquiry including much hard-to-get hitherto unrelated material.
 Each conclusion will be of interest to everyone concerned with planning for the contingencies of an uncertain future.

 The ecenomy of the Free World depends upon abundant supplies of low-cost energy.
-This book startes and illustrates the problems that may be encountered over the next 50 years or so in making such energy available.
+This book states and illustrates the problems that may be encountered over the next 50 years or so in making such energy available.

-FREE EXAMINATION COUPON----
+FREE EXAMINATION COUPON-

+Dept. CTE-154

-Dept. CTE-154 D. VAN NOSTRAND CO., INC. 250 Fourth Avenue New York 3, N. Y.
+D. VAN NOSTRAND CO., INC.

+250 Fourth Avenue

+New York 3, N. Y.

-New York 3.
-N. Y. Please send me a copy of ENERGY IN THE FUTURE for 10 days' FREE EXAM-INATION.
+Please send me a copy of ENERGY IN THE FUTURE for 10 days' FREE EXAMINATION.
 Within 10 days I will either remit \$12.75 plus postage, or return the book and owe nothing.
-Name rival of Julia Douglas on December 19.
-Arthur Vieweg, working for the Fluor Corporation in Los Angeles, has been loaned to the General Electric Company's Knolls Atomic Power Laboratory as a consultant for a one-year period.